ktenman/core-banking/README.md

 - **Account Management:** Create and retrieve accounts with associated balances.
 - **Transaction Processing:** Perform deposit and withdrawal transactions on accounts.
 - **Distributed Locking:** Implements Redis-based distributed locking for concurrency control.
+- **Transactional Outbox Pattern**: Implementation of the transactional outbox messaging pattern to guarantee message persistence and delivery, even in the face of failures or crashes.

 ## Performance Estimates